HomeGuidesChangelogDiscussions

 This user condition lets you display a component depending on the value of a user attribute.
 This is particularly useful if you want to tailor your Paywall / Screen based on the user insights (e.g.: how the user has responsed to a Quiz).

-To assign a visibility condition based on a user attribute:
+To assign a Visibility Condition based on a User attribute:

 • Condition type: select "User data"